gridhead/atlasdoc/docs/serv_sysmn.md

 ## Notice
 1. The binary packages are architecture-bound.
 Pick the binary which is compatible with your system.
-    1. **`armv6`** - Raspberry Pi Zero W and other such devices.
-The binaries for this architecture is currently unavailable but you can simply install the daemon by following the steps provided in the "Using the script" section.
+    1. <p align="justify">**`armv6`** - Raspberry Pi Zero W and other such devices.
+The binaries for this architecture is currently unavailable but you can simply install the daemon by following the steps provided in the "Using the script" section.</p>
-    2. **`armhf`** - Raspberry Pi 2, Raspberry Pi 3B, Raspberry Pi 4B and other such devices.
-The binaries for this architecture is currently unavailable but you can simply install the daemon by following the steps provided in the "Using the script" section.
+    2. <p align="justify">**`armhf`** - Raspberry Pi 2, Raspberry Pi 3B, Raspberry Pi 4B and other such devices.
+The binaries for this architecture is currently unavailable but you can simply install the daemon by following the steps provided in the "Using the script" section.</p>
-    3. **`aarch64`** - Raspberry Pi 3B, Raspberry Pi 4B and other such devices.
-The binaries for this architecture is currently unavailable but you can simply install the daemon by following the steps provided in the "Using the script" section.
+    3. <p align="justify">**`aarch64`** - Raspberry Pi 3B, Raspberry Pi 4B and other such devices.
+The binaries for this architecture is currently unavailable but you can simply install the daemon by following the steps provided in the "Using the script" section.</p>
-    4. **`x86_64`** - Generic PCs an laptops.
-The binaries for this architecture are available for use and the also support "Using the script" way of installation.
+    4. <p align="justify">**`x86_64`** - Generic PCs an laptops.
+The binaries for this architecture are available for use and the also support "Using the script" way of installation.</p>
-2. The script from the upstream consist of all the leading-edge changes so advanced users are actually recommended to use that over prepackaged binaries which are packaged periodically.
+2. <p align="justify">The script from the upstream consist of all the leading-edge changes so advanced users are actually recommended to use that over prepackaged binaries which are packaged periodically.</p>
 3. I would be uploading the executable binaries very soon for the `armv6`, `armhf` and `aarch64` architectures.
 (Make it happen sooner by forking the project and contributing)

 ## Screenshots